majroudi05/holbertonschool-shell/README.md

-echo" The new repo of Shell,basics"
+The new repo of shell basics